 Illinois State Senator Debbie Halvorson (D) who had a hysterectomy as a

-result of the human papilloma virus, sponsored a bill to make the vaccine
+result of having been infected by the Human Papillomavirus, sponsored a bill to make the vaccine

 mandatory in her state.
 She complemented Merck on its decision, saying: